theman0123/theman0123.github.io/_posts/2017-08-19-sending-emails-with-python-and-reading-excel.md

 Interested in adding the html part?

 <h1>Email Tips and Tricks</h1>
 Html emails are a bit tricky and I highly recommend you google some tips and tricks to writing html emails that are clean and consistent.
 I follow the advice of others when I use tables in my html layout.
 I suggest you do the same.
 The code isn’t pretty, it’s ugly and harder to read, but this will work across all the email clients I’ve tested (hotmail, gmail, yahoo, outlook).
 It’s also necessary to write css inline (curse you email world!!!).
-Another trick to use, set your max width to no larger than 600px.
+Another trick to use--set your max width to no larger than 600px.

 I’m not concerned with teaching you html or css in this tutorial so I’m not going to explain much about what I’ve done.
 As a general hint to understanding the code, look for table rows (tr) and table headers (th), and those should give you an idea of how this html is laid out.